-Miami Travel Guide
+Miami Airport Guide

 Sultry, seductive Miami, Florida entertains many identities: snowbird refuge, retiree haven, celebrity playground, immigrant stop-off and tourist mecca.
 All undeniably accurate, they're telling descriptors of everything this dazzling city embraces.
 They're also indicative of the melting-pot culture that has come to define South Florida, an area originally dismissed by developers.
 The region later found purpose as a resort destination and as farm land for Florida's first settlers (or "Crackers").
 These initial roles ultimately led to today's Miami, a capital of travel, commerce and self-assertive flamboyance.